Stacked glass payment cards with a dinar symbol, archway silhouette, and Iraqi flag

 USDC (stablecoin)USD 2,400USD 48USD 0USD 48

-USD 48/year (IQD 62,880) in cashback.
-All funding methods are tax-equivalent given the absence of individual capital gains tax, but stablecoin funding is operationally simplest and avoids IQD-USD conversion spreads.
+USD 48/year (IQD 62,880) in BTC cashback.
+Both funding methods are tax-equivalent in practice, given the lack of a crypto-specific CGT framework and minimal enforcement, but stablecoin funding is operationally simplest and avoids IQD-USD conversion spreads.
+A local-bank top-up route is not practical, since Iraqi banks do not service crypto; Kolo is funded from offshore stablecoins instead.

 Local Payment Infrastructure